 Good maintenance and safe storage are ideal for long use, so be sure to read up on how to keep yours in working condition.

 Is it safe to leave it on?

-Typically, it is safe to keep your oil filled space heater on, but this will depend on the surroundings.
+Typically, it is safe to keep your oil-filled space heater on, but this will depend on the surroundings.
 Like with all types, the longer it’s in use, the higher the risk of danger, as it might be prone to accidents, burns, or even fire.
-However, most of the time extended use is safe as long as you keep it away from flammable objects and take necessary precautions.
+However, most of the time extended use is safe as long as you keep it away from flammable objects and take the necessary precautions.

 Oil heaters are a great source of warmth and can provide you comfort at low costs.
 They’re ideal for anyone who is looking for quality retention, temperature regulation, and energy efficiency, as they can keep heat long after they’re turned off.

 You might want to be in the market for one if you have trouble keeping warm at night while you sleep.
 You’ll need to do your research on which is right for you and whether the trade-offs are worth it.
 Hopefully, this guide provides you with a solid starting point.

 As Sleep Advisor’s Performance Editor, Melanie writes and edits content throughout the site to ensure it’s accurate, engaging, and up-to-date.